aikerimmyrzakhan-maker/escox-2.0/README.md

 ## Built on

-This project extends the original ESCO skill extraction engine described in:
+This project is an enhanced and expanded version of the original ESCOX / ESCOSkillExtractor tool, extending it with a full user account system, occupation matching, skill gap analysis, and progress tracking.
+The original engine is described in:

 Dimitrios Christos Kavargyris, Konstantinos Georgiou, Eleanna Papaioannou, Konstantinos Petrakis, Nikolaos Mittas, Lefteris Angelis, *ESCOX: A tool for skill and occupation extraction using LLMs from unstructured text*, Software Impacts, 2025. https://doi.org/10.1016/j.simpa.2025.100772

-## Author - Aikerim Myrzakhan
+## Author

-Developed as an undergraduate thesis project at the Department of Informatics, Aristotle University of Thessaloniki (AUTH), supervised by Konstantinos Georgiou.
+Aikerim Myrzakhan — undergraduate thesis, Department of Informatics, Aristotle University of Thessaloniki (AUTH).
+Supervisor: Eleftherios Angelis.